cbcrg/tcoffee/docs/tcoffee_manual.rst

 -------------------------
 This is a tricky question, a good answer would be  **"a good alignment is an alignment that makes it possible to do good biology"**.
 In practice, the alignment community has become used to measuring the accuracy of alignment methods using structures.
 Structures are relatively easy to align correctly, even when the sequences have diverged quite a lot.
 The most common usage is therefore to compare structure based alignments with their sequence based counterpart and to evaluate the accuracy of the method using these criterions.
 Unfortunately it is not easy to establish structure-based standards of truth.
 Several of these exist and they do not necessarily agree.
 To summarize, the situation is as roughly as follows:

-  - **Above 40% identity** (within the reference dataset), all the reference collections agree with one another and all the established methods give roughly the same results.
+  - **Above 40% identity**, all the reference collections do agree with one another and all the established methods give roughly the same results.
 These alignments can be trusted blindly.

-  - **Below 40% identity** (within the reference dataset), allthe reference collections stop agreeing and the methods do not give consistent results.
-In this area of similarity it is not necessarily easy to determine who is right and who is wrong, although most studies seem to indicate that consistency based methods (T-Coffee, ProbCons, MAFFT-slow or MSAProbs) have an edge over traditional methods.
+  - **Below 40% identity**, all the reference collections stop agreeing and the methods do not give consistent results.
+In this area of similarity it is not necessarily easy to determine who is right and who is wrong, although most studies indicate that consistency-based methods (T-Coffee, ProbCons, MAFFT-slow or MSAProbs) have an edge over traditional methods.

 When dealing with distantly related sequences, the only way to produce reliable alignments is to use structural information.
 T-Coffee provides many facilities to do so in a seamless fashion.
 Several important factors need to be taken into account when selecting an alignment method:

   - **The best methods are not always the best**.
 Given a difficult dataset, the best method is only more likely to deliver the best alignment, but there is no guaranty it will do so.
 It is very much like betting on the horse with the best odds.

-  - **The difference in accuracy (as measured on reference datasets) between all the available methods is not incredibly high**.
+  - **The difference in accuracy between all the available methods is not incredibly high** (as measured on reference datasets).
 It is unclear whether this is an artifact caused by the use of 'easy' reference alignments, or whether this is a reality.
 The only thing that can change dramatically the accuracy of the alignment is the use of structural information.

   - **Keep in mind that these methods have only been evaluated by comparison with reference alignments (benchmarks)**.
 This is merely one criterion among many.
 In theory, these methods should be evaluated for their ability to produce alignments that lead to accurate trees, good profiles or good models.
 Unfortunately, these evaluation procedures do not yet exist.

 The main methods and their scope
 --------------------------------
-There are many MSA packages around, the most common ones being ClustalW, MUSCLE, MAFFT, T-Coffee and ProbCons; amongst the latest ones, you can find phylogeny-aware aligners (PRANK and SATé) and modifed/improved consistency-based aligners (MSAProbs).
+.. note:: There are many MSA packages around, the most common ones being ClustalW, MUSCLE, MAFFT, T-Coffee and ProbCons; amongst the latest ones, you can find phylogeny-aware aligners (PRANK and SATé) and modifed/improved consistency-based aligners (MSAProbs).
 You can almost forget about the other packages, as there is virtually nothing you could do with them that you will not be able to do with these packages.
 All these packages offer a complex trade-off between speed, accuracy and versatility.

-ClustalW is everywhere you look...
+ClustalW is really everywhere...
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ClustalW is still the most widely used Multiple Sequence Alignment package.
 Yet things are changing fast and different tests have consistently shown that ClustalW is neither the most accurate nor the fastest package around.
 This being said, ClustalW is everywhere and if your sequences are similar enough, it should deliver a fairly reasonable alignment.

 MAFFT/MUSCLE to align big datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have many sequences to align MUSCLE or MAFFT are the obvious choice.
 MAFFT is often described as the fastest and the most efficient.
 This is not entirely true, in its fast mode (FFT-NS-1), MAFFT is similar to MUSCLE and although it is fairly accurate, about 5 points less accurate than the consistency-based packages (ProbCons and T-Coffee).
 In its most accurate mode (L-INS-i) MAFFT uses local alignments and consistency, however, it becomes much more accurate but also slower, and more sensitive to the number of sequences.
-More recently, we have seen growing the number of **(ultra) large scale** aligners such as ClustalO, PASTA, UPP, and we hope soon the large scale version of T-Coffee (called MEGA-Coffee).
+More recently, we have seen growing the number of **(ultra) large scale** aligners such as Clustal Omega, PASTA, UPP, and we hope soon the large scale version of T-Coffee (called MEGA-Coffee).

 **Suitable for**:
  - Distance-based phylogenetic reconstruction (NJ trees)